apache/nifi-minifi-cpp/CONFIGURE.md

 ## Linux Installation types

 ### Self-contained installation (from a .tar.gz archive)
-The `MINIFI_HOME` environment variable should point to the installation directory, if `MINIFI_HOME` is not defined minifi will try to infer it from binary's location.
+The `MINIFI_HOME` environment variable should point to the installation directory, if `MINIFI_HOME` is not defined, MiNiFi will try to infer it from binary's location.

 ### Filesystem Hierarchy Standard installation (from .rpm package)
 The `MINIFI_HOME` environment variable should be set to `FHS`, if `MINIFI_HOME` is not defined but the binary is in the `/usr/bin` directory it will try to run as a FHS application.